tahminabithy/health-care-system/README.md

 # Core Health and Wellness Center

-This project was built with JS, React, HTML, CSS, Firebase Authentication, Bootstrapp [Live LInk](https://github.com/facebook/create-react-app).
+This project was built with JS, React, HTML, CSS, Firebase Authentication, Bootstrap.

 ## Project Features:
 * This website is based on Health Service System.